Noam-91/EPE_Dec_2020_Data_Preprocessing/README.md

 # EPE_Dec_2020_Data_Preprocessing

-EPE Tutorial - Data Preprocessing
+EPE Tutorial - Data Preprocessing<br>
-Collaborators:  Noam Yan      noamyan9@uw.edu
+Collaborators:  Noam Yan      noamyan9@uw.edu<br>
-                River Liu     liul29@uw.edu
+                River Liu     liul29@uw.edu<br>

 There are 5 data samples in the data folder.
 They are different in data types but same in content.
 Shape = (20k, 79)

 ## Introduction
 This lesson is about data preprocessing.
 Data is a collection of facts and figures, observations, or descriptions of things in an unorganized or organized form.
-In cases of Particle Physics, we only have numerical data, but we might need different representations, for example, Jet Image.
+In cases of Particle Physics, we only have numerical data, but we might need different representations, for example, Jet Image. <br>
 Data preprocessing is a very important first step for anyone dealing with data sets.
 That’s because it leads to better data sets, that are cleaner and are more manageable.

 ## Outline